Canon 200D vs 70D

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 70D are two digital cameras that were announced, respectively, in June 2017 and July 2013.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 70D are two digital cameras that were officially introduced, respectively, in June 2017 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 200D has a resolution of 24 megapixel, whereas the 70D provides 20 MP.
+The 200D has a resolution of 24 megapixels, whereas the 70D provides 20 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Canon 70D.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably larger (27 percent) than the Canon 200D.
 Moreover, the 70D is substantially heavier (67 percent) than the 200D.
 It is noteworthy in this context that the 70D is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.